Raul-Sc/project03/README.md

 - Trees wer procedurally generated

 # Download Notes

-A build of the game can be found
+To get a build of the game, simply download the build folder

 # Controls
 A: turn left